geocolumbus/picalc/README.md

 ## Pi - brute force method with BigDecimal.

 This is a very inefficient method for calculating pi.
+Precision with BigDecimal is higher, but also slower.

 <pre>
     public BigDecimal bruteForceBig(int iterations, int precision) {